top of page

 "Between and Beyond"

-This year’s theme invites writers to explore the spaces they inhabit — between cultures, languages, homes, identities, or even moments in time.
+Our 2026 theme invited writers to explore the spaces they inhabit — between cultures, languages, homes, identities, or even moments in time.
 Whether you’ve lived between cities, moved across school systems, switched tongues mid-sentence, or felt the quiet tension of not quite fitting in, we want to hear how you’ve navigated those in-between spaces — and what you’ve found beyond them.

 “Between & Beyond” is about transition, complexity, and the stories that live outside the margins.
 We encourage students to interpret the theme broadly, whether through personal reflection or fictional worlds.